View the episode here!

 Mike and I joke that we are impatient Americans though (more me than him) and when we reflect or chat with people familiar with both our experience and the Swedish system, we realize how much we’ve actually gotten accomplished in our first year here.

 And of course even amidst the transition struggles we are able to appreciate the adventure this has been and will likely continue to be.
 I generally am drawn to greater Scandinavia not only for living but also for travel- I like the weather (yes I love the dark winters!) and overall cleanliness of cities, ease of public transportation and overall quite accommodating aspects in society for family life.
-Mike appreciated all those aspects as well (although all his commuting for work quickly led to the company providing him with a car) and acclimated very quickly, socially as well which can be among the most challenging things for newcomers- Sweden is not known for extroversion and quick sociability!.
+Mike appreciated all those aspects as well and acclimated very quickly, socially as well which can be among the most challenging things for newcomers- Sweden is not known for extroversion and quick sociability!.
 I joke that Mike is my Nordic husband and honestly with his great auburn beard now and general look many people already assume that!

 Without giving any spoilers to the show (which we won’t even likely see until a few weeks after the original air date on Jan.
 18, 2018 in the States) I will say we are still in the apartment we chose in the show!
 But, we are on the lookout for our next place!
 Our family is growing (I am almost 8 months pregnant now) and we simply need more space and are also eager to experience a different area (probably closer to Mike’s work).